Get

 Dogster is reader-supported.
 When you buy via links on our site, we may earn an affiliate commission at no cost to you.
 Learn more.

-Despite Great Danes being one of the largest breeds of dog, they have the same gestation period as any other breed.
-Great Danes will be pregnant for around 63 days.
+Despite being one of the largest dogs, the Great Dane has the same gestation period as any other breed.
+They will be pregnant for around 63 days.

-The easiest way to confirm your Great Dane’s due date is to count the days from when they were mated, stopping at 63 days from this date.
-However, if your Great Dane goes over 63 days, check with your vet to ensure nothing is wrong.
-Smaller dog breeds, such as Chihuahuas, may have shorter gestation periods, potentially around the 62-day mark.
+The easiest way to confirm your Great Dane’s due date is to count the days from when they were mated.
+However, if your dog goes over 63 days, check with your vet to ensure that nothing is wrong.
+Small dog breeds, such as Chihuahuas, typically have slightly shorter gestation periods, around the 62-day mark.

-A Great Dane will begin to grow and change physically and will likely exhibit different behaviors as her pregnancy progresses.
-The pregnancy will progress in stages, from early pregnancy all the way to labor.
+A Great Dane mother-to-be will grow and change physically and will likely exhibit different behaviors as her pregnancy progresses in stages, from early pregnancy all the way to labor.

 Dogster_Website dividers_v1_Jan 18 2024-01-TEST